30 McDonald's Facts All '80s Kids Remember

 McDonald's Changeables were the best Happy Meal toys.

-When 80s kids take a stroll down memory lane to the golden years of Happy Meal toys, one series stands out as supremely iconic: McDonald’s Changeables.
-Released in 1987, these were plastic renditions of all of our favorite meals that transformed into robots, and in the third series that debuted in the ’90s, dinosaurs!
-Though they were of course free at the time, these days they’re still so beloved that they regularly fetch up to $50 a piece on eBay from devoted fans and collectors.
+When '80s kids take a stroll down memory lane to the golden years of Happy Meal toys, one series stands out as supremely iconic: McDonald's Changeables.
+Released in 1987, these were plastic renditions of all of our favorite meals that transformed into robots (and in the third series that debuted in the '90s, dinosaurs).
+Though they were, of course, free at the time, these days they're still so beloved that they regularly fetch up to $50 each on eBay from devoted fans and collectors.

 Hot Wheels also reigned supreme.

-There’s something so comforting about knowing that Happy Meals have been giving out Hot Wheels since before many of us were born and that they continue to be released every year to this day.
-In 1983—for reference, that’s roughly 10 years before your parents finally started asking themselves whether it was worth it to get a dial-up internet hook up—the chain began releasing collectible car designs that sent kids everywhere into a frenzy.
+Something is comforting about knowing that Happy Meals included Hot Wheels since before many of us were born and that they continue to be released every year to this day.
+In 1983—for reference, that's roughly 10 years before your parents finally started asking themselves whether it was worth it to get a dial-up internet hook up—the chain began releasing collectible car designs that sent kids everywhere into a frenzy.